Fight the G's

 I Always Wanted My Pilot’s License, So I Got It.
 Here’s How.

-30 years after visiting a Boeing cockpit as a kid, Mike Arnot takes the yolk of a Cessna.
+30 years after visiting a Boeing cockpit as a kid, Mike Arnot takes the yoke of a Cessna.
 Read the Story